bonitasoft/bonita-doc/md/BonitaBPM_platform_setup.md

 ::: warning
 Due to Windows Batch limitations, only 8 parameters are supported.
-If you need to pass more than 8 parameters, please use file `database.properties` instead.
+If you need to pass more than 8 parameters, use file `database.properties` instead.
 :::

 ::: info